Normie Osborn: MC2

 Normie Osborn as the Green Goblin.

-In the MC2 alternate future, little Normie Osborn is all grown up.
+In the MC2 alternate future, Normie Osborn is an adult.
 A sensitive boy, he took his mother's remarrying hard, never getting along with his stepfather, Foggy Nelson (until after her death when the two finally bonded), and he held Peter Parker responsible for the death of his father and grandfather.
-When his mother became ill and died, Normie broke down, accepting his father's and grandfather's mantle as the Green Goblin as his destiny, seemingly convincing himself that his grandfather was a benevolent man driven to violence by the 'demon' of Spider-Man.
-His appearance as the Green Goblin forced May Parker to adopt the mantle of Spider-Girl.
-His first few appearances met with failure as he was continually defeated by Spider-Girl, Phil Urich (as the Golden Goblin), and even in one instance by Mary Jane Parker.
-Then one day, when May had temporarily lost her powers, Normie kidnapped her, unmasked her, tied her up and taunted her with a knife, ranting about their 'destined' family history of opposition.
+When his mother became ill and died, Normie broke down, accepting his father's and grandfather's mantle as the Green Goblin.
+Normie kidnaps Mayday Parker, unmasked her, tied her up and taunted her with a knife, ranting about their 'destined' family history of opposition.
 May realized that Normie was hoping she would break free and kill him.
-At this time, May was able to convince him to go get help and to forsake the Goblin legacy.
+At this time, May was able to convince him to go get help and to forsake the Goblin identity.